dynobo/lmdiag/README.rst

 lmdiag
 =======

-**Python Library providing Diagnostic Plots for Lineare Regression Models.** Similar to `plot.lm <https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/plot.lm>`_ in R.
+**Python Library providing Diagnostic Plots for Lineare Regression Models.** (Like `plot.lm <https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/plot.lm>`_ in R.)

-I build this, because I missed the diagnostics plot of R. There are some substitutions for individual charts, but they are spread over different libraries and sometimes are not showing the exact same.
+I built this, because I missed the diagnostics plots of R for a university project.
+There are some substitutions in Python for individual charts, but they are spread over different libraries and sometimes don't show the exact same.
 My implementations tries to copycat the R-plots, but I didn't reimplement the R-code: The charts are just based on the available documentation.

 Installation
 ------------